The Asphalt Jungle: Box office

-According to MGM records, the film earned $1,077,000 in the U.S. and Canada and $1,060,000 overseas, resulting in a profit of only $40,000.
+According to MGM records, the film earned $1,077,000 in the U.S. and Canada and $1,060,000 overseas, resulting in a small profit of only $40,000.

 Critical response

 A contemporary review in Photoplay stated:

 This brutally frank story of crime and punishment in a Midwestern city was directed by two-time Academy Award winner, John Huston—son of the late Walter Huston.
 John's pictures are usually grim (The Treasure of the Sierra Madre), but always dramatic and exciting.
 This time he exposes the behind-the-scenes details of the robbery of a jewelry store...
 This picture is packed with stand-out performances...
 There's a beautiful blonde, too, name of Marilyn Monroe, who plays Calhern's girl friend, and makes the most of her footage.

 The Brooklyn Eagle's review was highly complimentary: "It's a smash picture....Sterling Hayden, Louis Calhern, Sam Jaffe and Marc Lawrence are four standout members of the cast...which has an entirely brilliant lineup of players....It goes off like clockwork, in a series of tense scenes that have the audience clutching their chair arms."

 At the time of its release The New York Times said of the film:

 Louis Calhern as the big lawyer who tries to pull a double cross and muffs it is exceptionally fluid and adroit and Sterling Hayden is sure-fire as a brazen hoodlum who just wants to go back home.
 Likewise Sam Jaffe does wonders as a cool-headed mastermind, James Whitmore is taut as a small 'fixer' and John McIntire is crisp as a chief of police.
 But, then, everyone in the picture—which was produced incidentally, by M.G.M.—gives an unimpeachable performance.
 If only it all weren't so corrupt.

-In 1988 the Criterion Collection critic Peter Heath Becker admired Huston's technique:
+In 1988, the Criterion Collection critic Peter Heath Becker admired Huston's technique:

 Through his experience as a painter, [Huston] learned to frame an image, and throughout the film, he uses one shot where other directors might have needed three.
 He dispenses with editing flourishes and over-dramatic lighting and opts instead for sustained, well-composed shots.
 By balancing elements in the foreground and background of his images, Huston frames events and responses at once, without cutting between them.

 Eddie Muller noted that the film "gave an injection of realism to the postwar crime picture.
 Instead of the snarling miscreants seen in hundreds of gangster shoot-'em-ups, The Asphalt Jungle offered an underworld of struggling laborers, alienated loners, even honorable family men—in addition to garden-variety leeches and shysters.
 These were neorealist thieves, after bigger scores than bicycles."

+Metacritic, which uses a weighted average, assigned the a score of 85 out of 100, based on 15 critics, indicating "universal acclaim".